-Another one is ‘The Grill’ by Thomas Keller, (a celebrity chef in the United States).
-This is their main specialty restaurant.
-It’s modelled on a 50s / 60s steakhouse.
-Guests setting foot inside the elegant dining room will be treated to table- side preparations of Caesar salad and ice cream sundaes as well as a range of other steakhouse favorites like Lobster Thermidor and creamed spinach, all presented à la carte.
+Another favourite of mine is ‘The Grill’ by Thomas Keller, (a celebrity chef in the United States).
+This is the ships main specialty restaurant.
+It’s modelled on a 50s/60s steakhouse.
+Guests setting foot inside the elegant dining room will be treated to table- side preparations of Caesar salad and ice cream sundaes, as well as a range of other steakhouse favourites, like Lobster Thermidor and creamed spinach.
+All presented à la carte.
 It’s all served with a little bit of theatre and is a really great venue.
-You’re allowed to go only once per cruise and Seabourn recommend that you book it before you go on the cruise to make sure you get the day and time you want.
-It’s pretty popular!
+You can go only once per cruise and Seabourn recommend that you book it before sailing, as it’s very popular!

 Afternoon tea (which is a great experience) is served up in the Observation Bar, with sandwiches, cakes and scones.